finom/seemple.js.org/html/en/faq.md

 ### How should look like a big application?

-An application written with Matreshka.js usually represents one nested JavaScript object where every branch is {@link Matreshka} instance.
-The new branches are created using {@link Matreshka#instantiate} which ensures the integrity of the application and allows to replace a state of the application using ordinary assignment.
+An application written with Seemple.js usually represents one nested JavaScript object where every branch is {@link Seemple} instance.
+The new branches are created using {@link Seemple#instantiate} which ensures the integrity of the application and allows to replace a state of the application using ordinary assignment.

 ### How to render one object at few collections